This week I’m sharing why it’s important that we enhance connections at work and how to make that happen in pandemic times.

 Some of the team would go to the gym together after work, or go cycling.
 They didn’t particularly cycle fast apparently, it was another opportunity for chat, offload, put the world to rights.
 It was a connection time.
 Now I know it’s so much harder now with people in remote working situations and distancing, but you can encourage sharing of wellbeing / fitness challenges and activities.
 Share best picture from their walk – a remote walking club perhaps – a distance running club – ask them obviously – this is always my message – that I will bore you to death with, but these are ideas for starters.

-How Laughter Enhances Connections in the Workplace
+How Laughter Enhances Connections at Work

 Laughter is incredibly stress reducing and creates connections.
 This man we worked for was extremely particular and when he was visiting anywhere he had things planned to the finest degree.
 What the chauffeur would do, where they would park, who he would speak to.
 I once took an itinerary and basically ripped it to pieces with my sarcasm.
 I had them driving him up the steps into the foyer and things like that – obviously you had to be there at the time but it was funny – possibly a bit naughty but funny.
 We found ways to laugh even through the toughest of days.
 So what can you do – to create fun and laughter that promotes connection – a quiz / joke club / share the worst story about particular topics, their most epic fail.